oasp/oasp4js/README.md

 If OASP IDE is not used additional software must be installed manually so you need a Git client to clone the repositories and the Node.js platform (including its package manager - npm) which allows Gulp and Bower to install the dependencies and build the application.
 [Here](https://github.com/oasp/oasp4js/wiki/Prerequisites) you can learn how to install the prerequisites.
 Also, for the server part you need Maven (required version: 3.x) to be installed.
 For installation details please refer to the [Maven's](http://maven.apache.org/download.cgi) home page.

+Please note that this client version was tested with following versions of the additional software:
+- node.js version 5.0.0
+- npm version 3.3.6
+- gulp version 3.9.1
+- bower version 1.7.7

 Create the `<oasp_dir>` directory for the sample application
 ---